Skip to Content

 Your paddling adventure in Everglades National Park will more than likely begin near Flamingo or Everglades City.
 These two areas are almost three hours apart by car, so plan to visit them on different days or choose which area you want to paddle.

 Here are the best kayaking trails in the Everglades for day trips.
-For suggestions for wilderness paddling, check out resources from the National Park Service.
+For suggestions for wilderness paddling and overnight trips, check out resources from the National Park Service.

 Nine Mile Pond: Nine Mile Pond is a great paddling trip for beginners.
 This 5.2-mile kayak trail brings you through a wide, shallow marsh, as well as mangrove islands.
 This is a peaceful paddle with good birdwatching and wildlife.
 Located near the Flamingo entrance.